-The term residential schools refers to an extensive school system set up by the Canadian government and administered by churches that had the nominal objective of educating Aboriginal children but also the more damaging and equally explicit objectives of indoctrinating them into Euro-Canadian and Christian ways of living and assimilating them into mainstream Canadian society.
-The residential school system operated from the 1880s into the closing decades of the 20th century.
-The system forcibly separated children from their families for extended periods of time and forbade them to acknowledge their Aboriginal heritage and culture or to speak their own languages.
+The term residential schools refers to an extensive school system set up by the Canadian government and administered by churches that had the nominal objective of educating Indigenous children but also the more damaging and equally explicit objectives of indoctrinating them into Euro-Canadian and Christian ways of living and assimilating them into mainstream white Canadian society.
+The residential school system officially operated from the 1880s into the closing decades of the 20th century.
+The system forcibly separated children from their families for extended periods of time and forbade them to acknowledge their Indigenous heritage and culture or to speak their own languages.
 Children were severely punished if these, among other, strict rules were broken.
 Former students of residential schools have spoken of horrendous abuse at the hands of residential school staff: physical, sexual, emotional, and psychological.
-Residential schools provided Aboriginal students with an inferior education, often only up to grade five, that focused on training students for manual labour in agriculture, light industry such as woodworking, and domestic work such as laundry work and sewing.
+Residential schools provided Indigenous students with inappropriate education, often only up to lower grades, that focused mainly on prayer and manual labour in agriculture, light industry such as woodworking, and domestic work such as laundry work and sewing.

 From the 1990s onward, the government and the churches involved—Anglican, Presbyterian, United, and Roman Catholic—began to acknowledge their responsibility for an education scheme that was specifically designed to “kill the Indian in the child.”
 On June 11, 2008, the Canadian government issued a formal apology in Parliament for the damage done by the residential school system.
 In spite of this and other apologies, however, the effects remain.

-European settlers in Canada brought with them the assumption that their own civilization was the pinnacle of human achievement.
-They interpreted the socio-cultural differences between themselves and the Aboriginal peoples as proof that Canada’s first inhabitants were ignorant, savage, and—like children—in need of guidance.
-They felt the need to “civilize” the Aboriginal peoples.
+The early origins of residential schools in Canada are found in the implementation of the mission system in the 1600s.
+The churches and European settlers brought with them the assumption that their own civilization was the pinnacle of human achievement.
+They interpreted the socio-cultural differences between themselves and Indigenous Peoples as “proof” that Canada’s first inhabitants were ignorant, savage, and—like children—in need of guidance.
+They felt the need to “civilize” Indigenous Peoples.
 Education—a federal responsibility—became the primary means to this end.

-The purpose of the residential schools was to eliminate all aspects of Aboriginal culture.
-Students had their hair cut short, they were dressed in uniforms, and their days were strictly regimented by timetables.
-Boys and girls were kept separate, and even siblings rarely interacted, further weakening family ties.2 Chief Bobby Joseph of the Indian Residential School Survivors Society recalls that he had no idea how to interact with girls and never even got to know his own sister “beyond a mere wave in the dining room.”3 In addition, students were strictly forbidden to speak their languages—even though many children knew no other—or to practise Aboriginal customs or traditions.
+The purpose of the residential schools was to eliminate all aspects of Indigenous culture.
+Students had their hair cut short, they were dressed in uniforms, they were often given numbers, and their days were strictly regimented by timetables.
+Boys and girls were kept separate, and even siblings rarely interacted, further weakening family ties.
+Chief Bobby Joseph of the Indian Residential School Survivors Society recalls that he had no idea how to interact with girls and never even got to know his own sister “beyond a mere wave in the dining room.”1 In addition, students were strictly forbidden to speak their languages—even though many children knew no other—or to practise Indigenous customs or traditions.
 Violations of these rules were severely punished.

 Residential school students did not receive the same education as the general population in the public school system, and the schools were sorely underfunded.
 Teachings focused primarily on practical skills.
 Girls were primed for domestic service and taught to do laundry, sew, cook, and clean.
 Boys were taught carpentry, tinsmithing, and farming.
 Many students attended class part-time and worked for the school the rest of the time: girls did the housekeeping; boys, general maintenance and agriculture.
 This work, which was involuntary and unpaid, was presented as practical training for the students, but many of the residential schools could not run without it.
 With so little time spent in class, most students had only reached grade five by the time they were 18.
 At this point, students were sent away.
 Many were discouraged from pursuing further education.

-Abuse at the schools was widespread: emotional and psychological abuse was constant, physical abuse was meted out as punishment, and sexual abuse was also common.
-Survivors recall being beaten and strapped; some students were shackled to their beds; some had needles shoved in their tongues for speaking their native languages.4 These abuses, along with overcrowding, poor sanitation, and severely inadequate food and health care, resulted in a shockingly high death toll.
+Abuse at the schools was widespread: emotional and psychological abuse was constant, physical abuse was metred out as punishment, and sexual abuse was also common.
+Survivors recall being beaten and strapped; some students were shackled to their beds; some had needles shoved in their tongues for speaking their native languages.
+These abuses, along with overcrowding, poor sanitation, and severely inadequate food and health care, resulted in a shockingly high death toll.
 In 1907, government medical inspector P.H.
-Bryce reported that 24 percent of previously healthy Aboriginal children across Canada were dying in residential schools.5 This figure does not include children who died at home, where they were frequently sent when critically ill.
-Bryce reported that anywhere from 47 percent (on the Peigan Reserve in Alberta) to 75 percent (from File Hills Boarding School in Saskatchewan) of students discharged from residential schools died shortly after returning home.6
+Bryce reported that 24 percent of previously healthy Indigenous children across Canada were dying in residential schools.
+This figure does not include children who died at home, where they were frequently sent when critically ill.
+Bryce reported that anywhere from 47 percent (on the Peigan Reserve in Alberta) to 75 percent (from File Hills Boarding School in Saskatchewan) of students discharged from residential schools died shortly after returning home.

-The extent to which Department of Indian Affairs and church officials knew of these abuses has been debated.
-However, the Royal Commission of Aboriginal Peoples and Dr John Milloy, among others, concluded that church and state officials were fully aware of the abuses and tragedies at the schools.
-Some inspectors and officials at the time expressed alarm at the horrifying death rates, yet those who spoke out and called for reform were generally met with silence and lack of support.8 The Department of Indian Affairs would promise to improve the schools, but the deplorable conditions persisted.9
+The extent to which the Department of Indian Affairs and church officials knew of these abuses has been debated by some.
+However, the Royal Commission on Aboriginal Peoples (RCAP) and John Milloy, among others, concluded that church and state officials were fully aware of the abuses and tragedies at the schools.
+Some inspectors and officials at the time expressed alarm at the horrifying death rates, yet those who spoke out and called for reform were generally met with silence and lack of support.
+The Department of Indian Affairs would promise to improve the schools, but the deplorable conditions persisted.

-Some former students have fond memories of their time at residential schools, and certainly some of the priests and nuns who ran the schools treated the students as best they could given the circumstances.
-But even these “good” experiences occurred within a system aimed at destroying Aboriginal cultures and assimilating Aboriginal students.
+Some former students have positive memories of their time at residential schools, and certainly some might have been treated with kindness by the priests and nuns who ran the schools as best they could given the circumstances.
+But even these “good” experiences occurred within a system aimed at destroying Indigenous cultures and assimilating Indigenous students.

 “Sister Marie Baptiste had a supply of sticks as long and thick as pool cues.
 When she heard me speak my language, she’d lift up her hands and bring the stick down on me.
 I’ve still got bumps and scars on my hands.
 I have to wear special gloves because the cold weather really hurts my hands.
 I tried very hard not to cry when I was being beaten and I can still just turn off my feelings….
 And I’m lucky.
 Many of the men my age, they either didn’t make it, committed suicide or died violent deaths, or alcohol got them.
 And it wasn’t just my generation.
 My grandmother, who’s in her late nineties, to this day it’s too painful for her to talk about what happened to her at the school.”